One of the most common myths about attending a private college is that it isn’t affordable.

 You’ll find that Bethel’s outstanding quality and reasonable cost add up to a great educational value.
 For details on the types of academic, fine arts and athletics awards, along with information on federal grants and loans, read about financial aid, scholarships and tuition for future students.

-Central to the financial aid process is the Free Application for Federal Student Aid (FAFSA), available online at www.fafsa.ed.gov.
-This federal form determines eligibility for state and federal funds by analyzing income and asset data.
+- File the Free Application for Federal Student Aid.
+This federal form determines your eligibility for state and federal funds by analyzing income and asset data.
 Bethel College’s FAFSA code is 001905.
-If you need help completing the FAFSA, contact Bethel’s financial aid office.